 1) FOLDING MECHANISM

-The first thing you need to avoid is having a folding knife.
+The first thing you need to avoid is having a folding knife such as an everyday carry knife.
 Although they are much more convenient, there is a big chance to break when used in a survival situation.
 They have a weak spot that can be easily broken.

-No matter how good the folder is, or how good blade lock it has, it can fail.
+No matter how good the folder or sliding knife is, or how good blade lock it has, it can fail.
 If this happens it can cut your hand, which can cause a dangerous situation.
 Even if it has a good locking mechanism, it can also break under the extreme pressure.

 So, for an ideal survival knife pick the one that is integrated with the handle, without bits and moving parts.
 A fixed-blade knife is always a right choice for every situation in wilderness.